Tutorials

 add.

-To complete the fuel assembly’s geometry layout, the lattice is enclosed in a
+To complete the fuel assembly’s geometry layout, a new HexCell

 # Build the fuel assembly lattice of the colorset